 Use scissors to cut out wedges from your vessel.
 The wedges should be a bit wider than the thickness of your phone so that it sits vertically with the smartphone camera pointing towards the action.
 Pay attention to the angle at which your phone will sit when deciding how wide and deep your your wedges should be.
 Measure twice, cut once!

-If it helps your phone fit in the makeshift tripod, you may consider taking off the phone case.
+If it helps your phone fit in the makeshift tripod, you may consider taking off your phone case.

 Step 3: Fill object

 When you are happy with your wedges, add some weight to your tripod so it doesn’t tip over.
 You can use rocks, sand, or candy.
-The possibilities are endless!
+Anything that works!
 You can also use tape generously to affix your tripod to the wall or instead of weights.

 You can also use a rubber band to secure the phone in your tripod or help ensure that the phone doesn't slide around.